plaf2000/ethz-summaries/eprog/eprog_en.md

 ###### In loops

 To prove that a program terminates, you usually show that by assigning a positive integer number to the loop state (after ending each iteration), so that at each step the number decrease.
-By showing that this number reaches 0 when the loop condition is false, you prove that the loop has a finite number of cycles that pring the number to 0.
+By showing that this number reaches 0 when the loop condition is false, you prove that the loop has a finite number of cycles that bring the number to 0.

 **Example**

 You can show that a loop that goes through every element of a `LinkedList` terminates by stating that the size of the uncovered list becomes smaller at each iteration, hence it will get to 0, therefore the loop terminates.

-###### In una ricorsione
+###### In a recursion

 You can show that a recursion terminates in a inductive way:

 1. Show that the base case is correctly handled
-2. Show that each recursive call work on a problem which is strictly smaller then the current probelm
+2. Show that each recursive call work on a problem which is strictly smaller then the current problem
-3. Showro that, assuming each recursive call correctly solves the subproblem, this method correctly solve the current problem ("induction step")
+3. Show that, assuming each recursive call correctly solves the subproblem, this method correctly solve the current problem ("induction step")

 ##### Liskov substitution principle